bertelschmitt/multistreamYOLO/MultiDetect.md

 ## Alerts and recordings

 **soundalert:** will, when True, alert you to the presence of a member of an object family specified in presence_trigger: If soundalert: is set to True, MultiDetect.py will probe for a valid sound output, and it will turn itself off when none is found.
 Due to the wild and woolly world of Linux audio, the probing is rather messy, and it can take time.
-Set soundalert: to False if your machine has no sound, or you don’t want to hear any.
+Set **soundalert:** to False if your machine has no sound, or if you don’t want to hear any.

 The object families are created in **labeldict:** If, for instance, labeldict is equal to { 'Lily':'cat', 'Bella':'cat','Chloe':'cat','Tweety':'bird'}, and if presence_trigger: is set to ‘cat,’ an audible sound will be played when Lily, Bella, or Chloe are detected.
 The bird Tweety will be ignored.